Subscribe

 By

-Warning: Fraudulent Event Alert – BTOPEX by Eimran Kahn & Vinayak Bhagat of Confexco Events Pvt.
-Ltd – A Deliberate Attempt to Mislead the Industry
+Warning: Fraudulent Event & Theft of our official BTOES LinkedIn group – BTOPEX by Eimran Kahn & Vinayak Bhagat of Confexco Events Pvt.
+Ltd

 A fraudulent event titled BTOPEX, organized by Confexco Events Pvt.
 Ltd., is attempting to copy and impersonate the highly respected Business Transformation & Operational Excellence Summit and Awards (BTOES).